-When you think of girls weekend getaways, what comes to mind?
+When you think of girls’ weekend getaways, what comes to mind?
 Sun, shopping, spa, wine?
 Sure, me too.
 Those are always fun things to do with friends.
-But your next girls’ trip doesn’t need to be to popular but pricey hot spots like Charleston, Nashville, Napa, Santa Fe, Las Vegas or Key West.
+But your next girls’ trip doesn’t need to be to popular but pricey hot spots like Charleston, Nashville, Napa, Santa Fe, Las Vegas, or Key West.
 It is time to think a little out of the box.

-Fun & Unique Girls Weekend Getaways
+Unique Destinations for Girls’ Weekend Getaways

 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
-All opinions are my own based on my personal experience with these products.

-1. Fort Wayne, Indiana
+2. Fort Wayne, Indiana

-Start off by renting kayaks, bikes or paddle boards from Fort Wayne Outfitters and explore the riverfront in Promenade Park.
-Afterwards, check out The Landing neighborhood, which used to be where canal boats docked to unload goods.
+Start off by renting kayaks, bikes, or paddle boards from Fort Wayne Outfitters and explore the riverfront in Promenade Park.
+Afterward, check out The Landing neighborhood, which used to be where canal boats docked to unload goods.
 In this new food and entertainment district, you can fill up at The Landing Beer Company or enjoy farm-to-fork dining at Tolon.
 Fort Wayne is also home to one of the largest Burmese populations outside of Thailand so you may want to sample authentic Burmese dishes at restaurants like Mahnin.